Drug-eluting stent: DES placement

 Diagram of stent placement.
 In A, the catheter is inserted across the lesion.
 In B, the balloon is inflated, expanding the stent and compressing the plaque.
 In C, the catheter and deflated balloon have been removed.
 Before-and-after cross-sections of the artery show the results of the stent placement.

 People who receive a coronary stent have different needs depending on their medical condition.
 Some patients are actually having a heart attack and need immediate life-saving emergency care.
-Other patients are at high risk of having a heart attack in the very near future.
+Other patients are at high risk of having a heart attack in the near future.
 For people from each of these groups, PCI procedures may vary slightly, with particular modifications as to how they are sedated, pain management, and broader intensive care issues such as breathing support.

 Many people who are not in critical care situations are usually fully awake during the PCI procedure and DES placement, but they receive local anesthetic at the site of catheter entry, to ensure there is no pain.
 Different sedation and pain management practices are used by different medical institutions and practitioners, but patient comfort is always a primary consideration.

 The catheter/stent system is inserted into the body by piercing a peripheral artery (an artery in the arm or leg) and moved through the arterial system to deliver the DES into the blocked coronary artery.
 The stent is then expanded to widen (open) blocked or narrowed coronary arteries (narrowed by plaque buildup), caused by a condition called atherosclerosis.
 Peripheral arterial access is usually through the femoral (upper leg) or the radial artery (arm/wrist) and less often done through the brachial or ulnar artery (wrist/arm).
 In the past, controlling bleeding at the point of arterial access after the procedure was a problem.
-Modern arterial pressure bands and arterial closure systems now exist, which have helped control bleeding after the procedure, but it is still a concern.
+Arterial pressure bands and arterial closure systems have helped control bleeding after the procedure, but it remains a concern.